cncf/toc/proposals/operator-framework.md

 * Existing Sponsors:
   * Red Hat (10-15 people working full-time)

-Supporting documentation -- not part of the PR
-The Operator Framework is an open source toolkit to manage Kubernetes native applications, called operators, in an effective, automated, and scalable way.
-Operators take advantage of Kubernetes's extensibility to deliver the automation advantages of cloud services like provisioning, scaling, and backup/restore while being able to run anywhere that Kubernetes can run.
-First introduced by CoreOS in 2016, the Operator Framework is continuing to be refined and more widely used.
-The Operator Framework (intro blog post) is an open source toolkit to manage Kubernetes native applications, called operators, in an effective, automated, and scalable way.
-Operators take advantage of Kubernetes's extensibility to deliver the automation advantages of cloud services like provisioning, scaling, and backup/restore while being able to run anywhere that Kubernetes can run.
-The framework consists of:
-Operator SDK: Allows your developers to build an operator based on your expertise without requiring knowledge of Kubernetes API complexities.
-Operator Lifecycle Manager: Helps you to install, update, and generally manage the lifecycle of all of the operators (and their associated services) running across your clusters.
-Operator Marketplace: A conduit to deliver operators from a variety of vendors & community projects.
-Operator Metering: Operator metering is responsible for collecting metrics and other information about what's happening in a Kubernetes cluster, and providing a way to create reports on the collected data.

-Operator Registry: A registry that stores operator data to be supplied to the Operator Lifecycle Manager Community Operators: A canonical source for Kube Operators that appears in OperatorHub.io The Operator Framework has a wide user base that aligns closely with the Cloud Native Computing Foundation (CNCF) mission as described in section 1 of the CNCF Charter.
 We hope that by bringing the Operator Framework project under the CNCF umbrella as a neutral host, we will be able to further expand the development community and the further expand the adoption of the project.
 Website: https://operatorhub.io/
 GitHub: https://github.com/operator-framework